 - Then reboot your PC and upon reboot, let Windows install a generic driver (if it does so).

 - Now check if the mic issue is resolved.
 If not (or the Windows did not install a generic driver), install the latest driver (downloaded at step 1) and check if the mic has started functioning.

 - If the issue persists, right-click on the Device MManager’sBluetooth device (repeat steps 2 to 3) and choose Properties.

 - Now, head to the Driver tab and note the Bluetooth driver in use.
 After that, click on the Update Driver button.

 - Now choose Browser My Computer for Drivers, and on the next window, select Let Me Pick from a List of Available Driver on My Computer.

 - Then, in the list of drivers, select a driver (but not the one currently in use) and click on the Next button.

 - Now reboot your PC and check if the AirPod Pro mic is working fine.

 - If the issue persists, you may try another driver at step 11 (you may have to uncheck Show Compatible Driver) and check if that resolves the mic issue (you may try all the drivers one by one).

-If none of the drivers does the trick for you, then check if using the Bluetooth Headset Helper by Broadcom resolves the mic issue.
-If the issue persists, you may try to use an external (or another Bluetooth adapter using Bluetooth 5.0 like Jabra Link 380) to resolve the issue.
+If none of the drivers does the trick for you, check if using the Bluetooth Headset Helper by Broadcom resolves the mic issue.
+If the problem persists, you may try to use an external (or another Bluetooth adapter using Bluetooth 5.0 like Jabra Link 380) to resolve the issue.